Common Name(s): African blackwood, mpingo (Swahili), grenadilla

-Rot Resistance: Heartwood is rated as very durable in regards to decay resistance, though only moderately resistant to insect attack.
-The sapwood is commonly attacked by powder-post beetles and other borers.
+Rot Resistance: Heartwood is rated as very durable in regards to decay resistance, though only moderately resistant to insects/borers.
+The lighter colored sapwood is commonly attacked by powder-post beetles and other borers.

-Pricing/Availability: African Blackwood is very expensive, on par with true ebonies such as Gaboon Ebony in the Diospyros genus.
-Since the tree grows so slowly, and is generally small and gnarly, available boards tend to be narrow—though large clear sections are occasionally harvested from older trees that yield bookmatched guitar backs (~8″ wide).
+Pricing/Availability: African blackwood is very expensive, on par with true ebonies such as Gaboon Ebony in the Diospyros genus.
+Since the tree grows so slowly, and is generally small and gnarly, available boards tend to be narrow—though large clear sections have occasionally been harvested from older trees that yield bookmatched guitar backs (~8″ wide).

-Sustainability: This wood species is not listed in the CITES Appendices, but is reported by the IUCN as being near threatened.
+Sustainability: African blackwood is listed on CITES appendix II under the genus-wide restriction on all Dalbergia species—which also includes finished products made of the wood.
+It’s also reported by the IUCN as being near threatened.
 Technically it doesn’t meet the Red List criteria of a vulnerable or endangered species, but is close to qualifying and/or may qualify in the near future.

 Common Uses: Musical instruments (guitars, clarinets, oboes, etc.), inlay, carving, tool handles, and other turned objects.